- 1 Definition

 This closes the convertible debt liability position through the creation of the share equity capital position.
 We also need to close the share options position, and this is brought across into a share premium reserve.

-And that is it: convertible debt and its accounting issues you need to consider in bringing it to account.
+And that is it: convertible debt and the accounting issues you need to consider in bringing it to account.
 As always we welcome your comments, feedback and questions.
 You can use the form below this post, head over to our questions and answer section, use our ask a question section or drop us note by using our Contact Us form.